A Guide to Drinking Tap Water in American Samoa

 The public water supply, managed by the American Samoa Power Authority (ASPA), relies almost entirely on local groundwater pumped from wells.
 Basic treatment processes like chlorination and sediment filters are used.
 However, the system is susceptible to contamination, saltwater intrusion, bacterial growth and fluctuating water quality due to infrastructure issues and storm impacts.

-In short, the treatment facilities for water in American Samoa are rather basic compared to those in more developed countries, so visitors to American Samoa should take precautions before drinking tap water.
+In short, the treatment facilities for water in American Samoa are rather basic compared to those in more developed countries, so visitors to American Samoa should definitely take precautions before drinking tap water.

 Drinking Tap Water in American Samoa